tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 5. Copy the key to a place you can easily find it.

-(Note: It can take an hour or so for a new OpenWeatherMap API key to activate.
-If you have trouble with your key, use one of the keys [listed here](https://idratherbewriting.site/apikeys).)
+(Note: It can take an hour or so for a new OpenWeatherMap API key to activate.)

 ## Get the Aeris Weather API secret and ID {#aeris_weather_apikey}